itsrubberduck/better-codex/README.md

 ### Create installable packages

-Run the helper script to bundle both extensions into ready-to-upload archives:
+Run the helper script to bundle both extensions into ready-to-upload archives and (optionally) produce a signed Firefox build when your Mozilla API credentials are available in `~/.bashrc`:

 ```bash
 ./scripts/package_extensions.sh
 ```

 The command produces `dist/chrome.zip` and `dist/firefox.xpi`.
+When `web-ext` is installed and your `AMO_JWT_ISSUER`/`AMO_JWT_SECRET` (or `WEB_EXT_API_KEY`/`WEB_EXT_API_SECRET`) variables are exported in `~/.bashrc`, the script also signs the Firefox add-on and stores the result in `dist/firefox-signed.xpi`.
 You can upload these files directly to the Chrome Web Store and the Firefox Add-ons Developer Hub for publishing or share them for manual installation.
 The `.xpi` extension is required for Firefox to recognise the package as an installable add-on.

 ### Firefox

 1. Download or clone this repository and open the `firefox` folder.
 2. Visit `about:debugging#/runtime/this-firefox` in Firefox.
 3. Click **Load Temporary Add-on…** and select the `manifest.json` file inside the `firefox` folder.
+4. Use the **Inspect** button next to the loaded add-on in the runtime list whenever you want to open the DevTools console or reload the extension after making code changes.
-4. Navigate to ChatGPT Codex – the filter appears automatically within a second of the page loading.
+5. Navigate to ChatGPT Codex – the filter appears automatically within a second of the page loading.

 > **Tip:** For long-term use you can package the folder and submit it for signing at [addons.mozilla.org/developers](https://addons.mozilla.org/developers).